mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 <img src="{{ site.baseurl }}/figure/source/2019-01-04-mathgenius/shinyapp.png" width="600">
 </center>

-Besides possible solutions one can view the result of evaluating all possible combinations in the "Details" tab.
-We invite you to experiment with the app or download the [source code of the Shiny app](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2019-01-04-mathgenius.Rmdmathgeniusapp.R) from github for the full math experience. 😃
+Besides possible solutions one can view the result of all possible combinations yielding integer results in the "Details" tab.
+We invite you to experiment with the app or download the [source code of the Shiny app](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/figure/source/2019-01-04-mathgenius/mathgenius/app.R) from github for the full math experience. 😃

-As always: it's amazing how easy you can wrap a interactive web based UI around your running R code!
+As always: it's amazing how easy you can wrap a interactive web based UI around your running R code with Shiny!

 ## Discussion